meowpow-png/alis-ai/src/developer-mode.md

 - Resolve file paths using glob logic
 - Include entries in all matched components (if shared)
 - Use component labels from metadata, not inferred names

+**Automatic Component Grouping:**

+- Never assign a component automatically without user confirmation
+- Use filename patterns, directory structure, and commit history to make accurate suggestions
+- Prompt the user with clear options: Accept, Reject, or Define New

 ---